Eiosis has announced the EÂ² Deesser, the first in the series of Eiosisâ€™ new EÂ² Processors. It will be available in November, 2007.

 You can then apply different amounts of equalization to each part, send the sibilants to a different reverb aux bus, and apply different effects to the sibilant and voiced parts.
 For vocal tracks, you can add some air to the voiced parts with Eiosis' AirEQ Air Band, while independently compressing the sibilant track.

 The possibilities are really endless and are presented to you in Easy and Efficient format.'
+Pricing and Availability:

 Available in November, 2007.